 Clean scallops and remove roe.
-Toast hazelnuts under a grill for about 5 minutes, or until golden brown.
-Remove hazelnut skins by rubbing in a tea towel.
+Toast hazelnuts under grill for about 5 minutes, or until golden brown.
+Then remove hazelnut skins by rubbing in a tea towel.

-Add shallot, coriander and mint to a food processor along with hazelnuts, butter, lemon and lime juice and a pinch of salt and a grind of black pepper.
+Add shallot, coriander and mint to a food processor along with hazelnuts, butter, lemon and lime juice, a pinch of salt and grind of black pepper.
 Mix ingredients until roughly blended.

-Cook scallops in a frying pan for 1 min each side to colour.
-Place scallops back into shells, place 1 tablespoon of butter mixture on top and cook under a moderate grill until cooked through.
+Cook scallops in a frying pan for 1 minute each side to colour.
+Place scallops back into shells, place 1 tablespoon of butter mixture on top of each and cook under a moderate grill until cooked through.